NTDLS/NTDLS.SqlManagedConnectivity/README.md

 # NTDLS.SqlManagedConnectivity

-📦 Be sure to check out the NuGet pacakge: https://www.nuget.org/packages/NTDLS.SqlManagedConnectivity
+📦 Be sure to check out the NuGet package: https://www.nuget.org/packages/NTDLS.SqlManagedConnectivity

 Wraps a native SQL Server connection, allows for easy field/value enumeration and manages cleanup.

+This library is a replacement for native-style SQL Server access, if you are looking something more POCO/Dapper, then check out the https://github.com/NTDLS/NTDLS.SqlServerDapperWrapper.

 >**Simple example:**
 >
 >In this example we are opening a connection to the local SQL Server (".") and the database ("Dummyload"), then selecting all rows and columns from the table [Test].
-> This demonstrates how we can enumaerate the fields and their types as well as the rows and their values with several options for conversion.
+> This demonstrates how we can enumerate the fields and their types as well as the rows and their values with several options for conversion.
 ```csharp
 using (var connection = new SqlManagedConnection(".", "Dummyload"))
 {